Read the guidelines on safe theatre visits

 - Payment terminals will be placed as far from cashiers as possible.

-- We will guarantee restriction-compliant seating arrangements and movement in audience areas.
-We will prevent people from gathering in front of the stage.
+- We will guarantee restriction-compliant seating arrangements (max 50% of the seating) and movement in audience areas.

-- We will wet-clean all public rooms and frequently used surfaces (including card payment terminals, cash registers, screens, keyboards and other apparatus used for ticket sales, plus toilet supplies) every 2-4 hours.
+- All public rooms and frequently used surfaces (including card payment terminals, cash registers, screens, keyboards and other apparatus used for ticket sales, plus toilet supplies) are being wet-cleaned every 2-4 hours.

 - Entrance to the venue will be open for at least 30 minutes prior to the start of the event in order to guarantee the rule-compliant admission of visitors, including the opportunity to social distance.